MarcThomas-Mo/python-challenge/README.md

 # python-challenge
-This was a two part exerise using Python to generate electin results from a raw data set and to getting various results given finanical data sets.
+This was a two part exerise using Python to generate election results from a raw data set and to getting various results given finanical data sets.

 PyBank was looking at finacials.
 Results:
 Financial Analysis